kobros-tech/documentation/content/applications/finance/fiscal_localizations/hong_kong.rst

 Under the **HR Settings** tab:

-- :guilabel:`Volunteer Contribution Option`: You may select either
-   :abbr:`MC (Mandatory Contribution)`, Fixed % :abbr:`VC (Voluntary Contribution)` (set a %
-   between 1 and 5) or Cap 5% VC (max-out at 5%)
+- :guilabel:`Volunteer Contribution Option`: You may select either :abbr:`MC (Mandatory Contribution)`, Fixed % :abbr:`VC (Voluntary Contribution)` or Cap 5% VC (max-out at 5%)
 - :guilabel:`MPF Manulife Account`: Account number if applicable.

 Manage your contracts
 ---------------------
-Once you have created your employee, proceed to the :guilabel:`Contracts` smart button or by going to :menuselection:`Employees --> Employees --> Contracts`.
+Once you have created your employee, proceed to the :guilabel:`Contracts` smart button on the employee record or by going to :menuselection:`Employees --> Employees --> Contracts`.

 .. note::
    Only **one** contract can be active simultaneously per employee, but an employee can be assigned consecutive contracts during their employment.

-Here are several key contractual information to take note during setup:
+Here are several key information to take note during contract setup:

 - :guilabel:`Working Schedule`: Set as HK Standard 40 hours/week (from employee record)
 - :guilabel:`Salary Structue Type`: Set as CAP57: Hong Kong Employee.
 - :guilabel:`Work Entry Source`: You may choose between **Working Schedule**, **Attendances** or **Planning**.
-This field determines how the **working hours** and **days** are accounted for in the payslip.
+This field determines how the work entries are accounted for in the payslip.

    - :guilabel:`Working Schedule`: The work entries are generated automatically based on the employee's Working Schedule.
    - :guilabel:`Attendances`: The work entries will be generated based on the check-in/-out period logged on the Attendances app.
    - :guilabel:`Planning`: The work entries are generated from planning shifts only.

 Under the **Salary Information** tab:

-- :guilabel:`Wage Type`: You may select **Fixed Wage** for Full-time or Part-time employees or **Hourly Wage** for employees who are paid hourly (used with Attendances work entry source).
+- :guilabel:`Wage Type`: You may select **Fixed Wage** for Full-time or Part-time employees or **Hourly Wage** for employees who are paid hourly.
-- :guilabel:`Wage`: Monthly or Hourly depending on the **Wage Type**.
+- :guilabel:`Wage`: Monthly or Hourly depending on the company.
 - :guilabel:`Internet Subscription`: This is an **optional** field to provide additional internet allowance on top of the current salary package.

   .. important::